arinco-crew-community/automation-anywhere-devops/README.md

 If you like reading documentations, Automation Anywhere itself has a lot to say in [their docs](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/product-feature-lifecycle/learn-overview.html)

-If you enjoy watching video courses, I think for the most part the videos from Youtube have you covered, I have links to a number of them in [Additional Resources](#additional-resources) that you might want to check out
+If you enjoy watching video courses, I think for the most part the videos from YouTube have you covered, I have links to a number of them in [Additional Resources](#additional-resources) that you might want to check out

 ## Why we need DevOps Pipeline